Skip to content Skip to sidebar Skip to footer

 Introduction

-This fact sheet provides essential information about chamomile, a flowering plant native to Europe and Western Asia and widely cultivated in North America.
-Chamomile is primarily known for its calming properties and is commonly used in herbal teas.
-It is classified as an annual or perennial herb.
+This fact sheet provides essential information about chamomile, a flowering plant native to Europe and Western Asia that is now widely cultivated in North America.
+Renowned primarily for its calming properties, chamomile is a staple in herbal teas and among the most popular herbal remedies.
+It is classified as both an annual and a perennial herb, depending on the specific variety and growing conditions, making it versatile and accessible.

 Common Names